 Garlic is essential in meatballs.
 Instead of adding it raw and finely chopped to the ground meat, I caramelized the garlic cloves in the oven along with the eggplants: it is more delicate and marries beautifully the smoky taste of roasted eggplants.

-Last thing I have to say, these meatballs demand to be eaten with bread, as it would be a serious sin not to mop the sauce in your plate.
-If you have leftovers, why don’t you sandwich them in between two slice of bread for your lunch break?
+The last thing I have to say, these meatballs demand to be eaten with bread, as it would be a serious sin not to mop the sauce on your plate.
+If you have leftovers, why don’t you sandwich them in between two slices of bread for your lunch break?

 - 1 eggplant